EddieJ03/ytnotes-backend/README.md

 # YTNotes Backend

-This Kubernetes cluster consists of: a Node.js server, a Redis cache and Mongo replica set.
+This Kubernetes cluster consists of the following components: several Node.js servers, a cluster of Redis caches, and a MongoDB replica set.

 To run on `minikube`:
 - First start minikube